heathriel/heathriel/readme.md

 # Heather Wilde Renze

 Heather Wilde Renze is a prominent figure in the tech industry with over 20 years of experience spanning various sectors.
-A renowned "Unicorn Whisperer," she co-authored a book chronicling part of her journey at Evernote as it expanded from a few thousand to 100 million users across nine countries and 48 languages.
+A renowned "Unicorn Whisperer," she authored a book chronicling part of her journey at Evernote as it expanded from a few thousand to 100 million users across nine countries and 48 languages.
 She has an extensive educational background and a resume filled with achievements, speaking to her dedication in empowering individuals through technology and education.

 ### 🌐 Find me on:
 - [Twitter](https://www.twitter.com/heathriel)